vasx222/bpc-classes/README.md

-Project was created as part of the studying Spring<br/>
+Project was created as part of studying Spring<br/>
 To run the application start main method from SpringPrimeFacesApplication class<br/>

 It's planned to add: